stonecoinproject/stonem-frontend/README.md

 ### Getting Started.

 Looking to contribute code?
-You may [fork this repository](https://github.com/stonecoinproject/stonem-frontend.git).
+You may [fork this repository](https://github.com/stonecoinproject/stonem-frontend.git) and create a topical branch.
+If you are looking to add a feature that checks the health of masternodes, you may run `git checkout -b feature/check-masternodes-health` to create a topical branch for a new feature.

 ## NPM / Yarn scripts